dgpenalozap/MeLiPrueba/prompts.md

-# Prompts Used with GenAI
+# Prompts & Tools Used with GenAI

-This file documents the prompts used to generate and refactor this project.
+This file documents the prompts and AI tools used to generate and refactor this project.

+## AI Tools Used

+- **GitHub Copilot CLI**: For general command-line operations and file manipulation.
+- **Gemini CLI**: For code generation, refactoring, and documentation updates.
+- **GitHub Copilot (IntelliJ IDEA Plugin)**: For real-time code completion and suggestions within the IDE.

 ## Initial Project Generation